Mwanga people: Unique names

 Winamwanga surnames are unique in that they contain gender signifiers.
 All the female surnames begin with "Na" while all the male surnames begin with "Si."
 Unlike other ethnic groups in Zambia, who use such prefixes to mean "father-of" or "mother-of," Winamwanga have the prefixes fixed with their surnames.
-We see examples of such use in names like Siwale, whose female counterpart is Nawale or Namwila, Simukonda and Namukonda, Sichone and Namonje, Sikombe and Nakaponda, Sinkala and Nambela, Sichalwe and Nachalwe, Sikana and Nakana, Simwanza and Nakawala etc. We find similar use of the prefixes among the Mambwe and the Lungu of Mbala and Mpulungu, respectively.
+We see examples of such use in names like Siwale, whose female counterpart is Nawale or Namwila, Simukonda and Namukonda, Sikaundi and Nakaundi, Sichone and Namonje, Sikombe and Nakaponda, Sinkala and Nambela, Sichalwe and Nachalwe, Sikana and Nakana, Simwanza and Nakawala etc. We find similar use of the prefixes among the Mambwe and the Lungu of Mbala and Mpulungu, respectively.
 Among Winamwanga, females belonging to the royal clan may have a surname totally different from that of the males.
 For instance, males of the current royal clan carry the name Sikombe, while the females are called Nakaponda and Siyame, while the females are called Nakamba and Simwanza for males while females Nakawala.
 Among the Mambwe, however, Nayame is the female equivalent of Siyame and Wanjilani is A Special Name Known to The Winamwanga Tribe all female surname's eg like Nakaponda goes with male named Sikombe and other namwanga names end with nji.